 To set up the inexact deflation method we need a way to obtain test vectors to construct the inexact deflation operators.
 Once these vectors are found the method is completely defined (see section~\ref{sec:ID}).
-In complete analogy to the discussion of adaptive algebraic multigrid methods in sections~\ref{sec:aAggAMG} and~\ref{sec:Boot}, these test vectors should contain information about the eigenvectors corresponding to small eigenvalues of the operator $D \MSAP{\nu}$, the preconditioned system.
+In analogy to the discussion of adaptive algebraic multigrid in sections~\ref{sec:aAggAMG} and~\ref{sec:Boot}, these test vectors should contain information about the eigenvectors belonging to small eigenvalues of the operator $D \MSAP{\nu}$, the preconditioned system.

 Though the setup proposed in~\cite{Luescher2007} is similar in nature to the one described in section~\ref{sec:aAggAMG}, it differs in one important way.
 Instead of working on the homogeneous equation $D\psi = 0$ with a random initial guess to obtain the test vectors, it starts with a set of random test vectors $\psi_j$ and approximately computes $D^{-1}\psi_j$ using SAP.
 The (approximate) multiplication with $D^{-1}$ will amplify the components of $\psi$ belonging to the near kernel.
-These new vectors are now used to define $P$ (and $D_c$), yielding an inexact deflation method which can anew be used to approximately compute $D^{-1}\psi_j$ giving new vectors for $P$.
-The whole process is repeated several times; see Algorithm~\ref{alg:IDsetup} for a detailed description where a total of $n_{inv}$ of these cycles is performed.
+These new vectors are now used to define $P$ (and $D_c$), yielding an inexact deflation method which can again be used to approximately compute $D^{-1}\psi_j$ giving new vectors for $P$.
+The whole process is repeated several times; see Algorithm~\ref{alg:IDsetup} for a detailed description where a total of $\ninv$ of these cycles is performed.